-To support contact tracing, Salesforce leans on its own Salesforce Survey tool which Murty has adapted for Gerent’s use.
-He says that by generating survey results, schools and other organizations can use the results, analyzed through the built-in artificial intelligence, to enunciate a problem and then formulate an action plan to deal with it.
+To support contact tracing, Salesforce relies on its own Salesforce Survey tool, which Murty has adapted for Gerent’s use.
+He said that by generating survey results, schools and other organizations can use the results, analyzed through the built-in artificial intelligence, to enunciate a problem and then formulate an action plan to deal with it.

 There is more to come from Gerent, including extensions to Work.com for the healthcare sector.
 Suffice it to say, both Gerent and Salesforce are stepping up in a major way to help manufacturing companies and organizations like schools with the means to problem-solve their safety issues and provide strategies for re-opening.
 Working with technology like this, every business and public entity can ensure a high level of security now and in the foreseeable future.